Person of Interest season 1: Production

 The project started in September 2010 when NBC ordered a put pilot for a series called Odd Jobs after winning a bidding war with ABC.
 The project had Josh Appelbaum and André Nemec as writers, J. J. Abrams and Bryan Burk as executive producer through their production company Bad Robot and would star Michael Emerson and Terry O'Quinn, both previously worked with Abrams and Burk on Lost.
 Around this time, Jonathan Nolan was also working on an undisclosed series for CBS with Bad Robot serving as executive producer.
 In January 2011, NBC announced that Odd Jobs would roll on the next season after delays in the production of the series.

 In February 2011, CBS picked up Nolan's series, now titled Person of Interest, ordering a pilot order.
 A few days later, David Semel was announced to direct the pilot for the series.
 In April 2011, Greg Plageman joined the series as executive producer and would also serve as showrunner.
 By May 2011, Deadline Hollywood reported that the pilot was "gaining momentum" compared to other drama series on CBS.
 A week later, the site reported that it was in a "frontrunner status" to be picked up.
-In May 13, 2011, CBS officially picked up the pilot to series, ordering a 13-episode season.
+On May 13, 2011, CBS officially picked up the pilot to series, ordering a 13-episode season.